Tech-at-DU/Node-Rotten-Potatoes/getting-started/README.md

 ```
 [This](https://github.com/MakeSchool-Tutorials/Tutorial-Template)
 ```
-creates a link.
+[This ^^^](https://github.com/MakeSchool-Tutorials/Tutorial-Template) creates a link.
 Relative links should only be used when [linking to assets in the repository](assets/ms-logo.png).

 _Relative links to files in the same works on makeschool.com but the links will not do anything when clicked from ms-markdown-preview._